 Simple Cold Brew Recipe

-Combine one cup of coarse coffee grounds with four cups of cold water in a jar or pitcher
+Combine one cup of coarse coffee grounds with four cups of cold water in a jar or pitcher.

-Stir gently to make sure all grounds are wet
+Stir until all grounds are wet.

-Cover and refrigerate for 12-24 hours
+Cover and refrigerate for 12 to 24 hours.

-Store the concentrate in a sealed container
+Store the concentrate in a sealed container in the refrigerator.

 Common Mistakes That Slow You Down